 As 40% of the people living in Auckland were born overseas, this multi-cultural city is brimming with different cuisines, cultures, languages and religions.
 There’s plenty of things to do in Auckland: lots of green space, a diverse range of food options and some excellent day trips.

-There are so many free and cheap options to choose from to immerse yourself in this multicultural city.
-Here are 7 of our favourites:
+There are so many free and cheap options to choose from to immerse yourself in this multicultural city, so prepare yourself with 7 of our favourites:

-Auckland has so much greenery to explore, even in the heart of the city!
+Auckland has so much greenery and beautiful parks to explore, even in the heart of the city!
 Grab a picnic, a good book and wander through the picturesque scenes of Auckland’s parks.

-Albert Park is located in the city centre making it easy to visit, even if you don’t have much time in Auckland.
+Albert Park is located in the city centre making it easy to visit and hard to miss, so it’s perfect if you don’t have much time in Auckland.

-Cornwall Park is a tranquil oasis, bringing a slice of country to the city.
+Cornwall Park is a tranquil oasis that brings a slice of country and beauty to the city.
 You’ll find sheep and cows grazing, native New Zealand birds and so many walking paths to wander.

-Western Springs Park is right next to the Auckland Zoo, however, there is plenty of wildlife to see here for free!
+Western Springs Park is right next to the Auckland Zoo and has plenty of wildlife to see here for free!

-It’s hard NOT to see the 328m high Sky Tower from any point in the city centre, it’s an iconic sight of the skyline.
-You can pay to go up inside for a view over the city or jump 192 metres off the edge.
-But for most people, just looking up into the sky and seeing the iconic tower will be enough (especially if you’re travelling on a budget).
+It’s hard NOT to see the 328m high Sky Tower from any point in the city centre because it’s an iconic sight of the skyline.
+You can pay to go up inside for a view over the city or jump 192 metres off the edge, but for most people, just looking up into the sky and seeing the iconic tower will be enough (especially if you’re travelling on a budget).

-Get a free orientation of Auckland Central from a local!
+Get a free orientation of Auckland Central from a local with a wealth of knowledge and experience!
 This is a great way to find out where the best places are to eat and party, the top sights to visit and what events to go to.
-You’ll learn so much during this tour not only about Auckland itself, but about Kiwi culture and history – all from a local’s perspective!
+You’ll learn so much during this tour not only about Auckland itself but about Kiwi culture and history – all from a local’s perspective!
 Learn more here.

 Did you know, Auckland is a city built on over 50 dormant volcanoes and they’ve left some pretty impressive landmarks in their wake!
 If you’re feeling energetic, take the 20-minute walk up Maungawhau Mount Eden to take in some impressive views of the City of Sails’ landscape.
 Auckland has a number of public transport options that stop close to the Mt.
 Eden walkways – you can plan your journey here.